bodrick/awesome/README.md

 *   [cobbler/cobbler](https://github.com/cobbler/cobbler) - Cobbler is a versatile Linux deployment server
 *   [khuedoan/homelab](https://github.com/khuedoan/homelab) - Fully automated homelab from empty disk to running services with a single command.
 *   [letta-ai/letta](https://github.com/letta-ai/letta) - Letta is the platform for building stateful agents: open AI with advanced memory that can learn and self-improve over time.
-*   [microsoft/autogen](https://github.com/microsoft/autogen) - A programming framework for agentic AI 🤖 PyPi: autogen-agentchat Discord: https://aka.ms/autogen-discord Office Hour: https://aka.ms/autogen-officehour
+*   [microsoft/autogen](https://github.com/microsoft/autogen) - A programming framework for agentic AI
 *   [microsoft/promptbase](https://github.com/microsoft/promptbase) - All things prompt engineering
 *   [PostHog/posthog](https://github.com/PostHog/posthog) - 🦔 PostHog provides open-source web & product analytics, session recording, feature flagging and A/B testing that you can self-host.
 Get started - free.
 *   [soxoj/maigret](https://github.com/soxoj/maigret) - 🕵️‍♂️ Collect a dossier on a person by username from thousands of sites